nidalaburaed/5GBTSLogAnalyzer/README.md

 ./logAnalyzer <log-file.txt>
 ```

 NOTE.
-You need atleast C++17 (or newer) compiler to support the compilation
+You need atleast C++17 (or newer) compiler to support the compilation.
+If you can't compile the tool on your local workstation, another option is to compile the tool on some online-based IDE

 # Next steps